michelebusta/MicroserviceWorkshops/Lab_Setup/Google_Lab_Setup/Lab_Setup_For_Google_Cloud.md

     Ignore this warning.

-5. The container engine API shows a "Diable" button, indicating that it is therefore enabled.
+5. The container engine API shows a "Disable" button, indicating that it is therefore enabled.

     ![Disable button](images/Google-Container-engine-4a.png)